-- Expand community gathering and meeting spaces, reimagine exhibit hall, add classrooms and restrooms, and improve equipment rental.
+- Add classrooms and restrooms, expand community gathering and meeting spaces, and improve equipment rental.

 - Continue to be a regional leader in nature based programming and park and trail stewardship.
 Serve as a welcoming gateway to nature for people of all ages and backgrounds.

 For more information, or to discuss a donation to the Step Outside Campaign, please contact: